-Bursar/Student Accounts > Funded Graduate Students - Establishing Residency
+Bursar/Student Accounts > Graduate/Professional Students - Establishing Residency

 To be eligible for resident tuition in your second year, it is important that you take steps to make New York State your documented residence as soon as you arrive in New York.
 These steps include transferring your driver's license and vehicle registration to the State of New York, registering to vote in the State, and changing your address on file with your bank to your New York address.
 You should also keep a copy of your lease (or deed) for your residence.